Patient Rights and Responsibilities

 - Receive an estimated cost of the charges before treatment begins.

 - Provide full cooperation with regard to instructions given by your physician/APP, including your treatment plan.

-- Provide BMC with all medical information which may have a direct effect on your care.
+- Provide BMC with all medical information that may have a direct effect on your care.